 The FAMUDivision of Architecture Studio Culture Policy provides a philosophy for faculty and students to help frame and ensure that the academic environment is conducive to healthy learning.
-It is, therefore, the intention of the School that faculty and students be given a nurturing and supportive environment where intellectual development can occur, where harmonious relations thrive between faculty and students, and where intellectual curiosities are matched with realistic expectations.
+It is, therefore, the intention of the Division of Architecture that faculty and students be given a nurturing and supportive environment where intellectual development can occur, where harmonious relations thrive between faculty and students, and where intellectual curiosities are matched with realistic expectations.
 As such, the Policy attempts to frame an academic climate that is conducive to individual and group exploration, achieving the learning outcomes, and asserting the value of each person who is a part of this community.

 The Policy is not autonomous; it is connected to the mission of the University.
 As an 1890 land-grant institution, the FAMU mission is to provide an enlightened and enriched academic, intellectual, moral, cultural, ethical, technological, and student-centered environment conducive to the development of highly qualified individuals who are prepared and capable of serving as leaders and contributors in our ever-evolving society.
-To help promote these goals, the Division has identified six specific values that will structure the Policy.
+To help promote these goals, the Division of Architecture has identified six specific values that will structure the Policy.
 The FAMU Division of Architecture holds the following core values essential to the Studio Culture Policy and achievement of the University’s mission:

 - Time Management Skills